-Weekly attendance and punctuality trophies are presented in Year Group assemblies to Tutor Groups who have had excellent attendance and punctuality the previous week.
-Students are encouraged to have a collective responsibility towards each other in a bid to win the weekly trophies and Heads of Year are encouraged to engender a competitive atmosphere within their year group.
+High levels of Attendance and Punctuality are celebrated on a weekly basis in Year Group assemblies for the Tutor Groups who have had excellent attendance and punctuality the previous week.
+By the end of the academic year, the Tutor group who achieved the highest level of A&P overall will be rewarded.
+By celebrating A&P in this way, students are encouraged to have a collective responsibility towards each other and Heads of Year are encouraged to engender a competitive atmosphere within their year group.